MicrosoftDocs/fabric-docs/docs/real-time-intelligence/monitor-logs-query.md

 ---
-title: Query operation logs
+title: Query logs
-description: View a set of query operation logs, that you can query in your Fabric workspace monitoring database.
+description: View and analyze the log of queries run on an Eventhouse KQL database within Real-Time Intelligence.
-author: KesemSharabi
+author: shsagir
-ms.author: kesharab
+ms.author: shsagir
 ms.topic: reference
 ms.date: 11/06/2024

 ---

-# Query operations
+# Query logs

-Query operation logs are part of the Eventhouse logs and are registered in the Eventhouse KQL database, which is part of the Real-Time Intelligence solution.
-You can use these logs to monitor the usage and performance of your workspace.
+The query logs table contains the list of queries run on an Eventhouse KQL database, which is part of Real-Time Intelligence.
+For each query, a log event record is stored in the **EventhouseQueryLogs** table.

-## query operation logs
+## query logs table

-A log event for each query run on an Eventhouse KQL database, is stored in the *EventhouseQueryLogs* table.

 Use query logs to:

-* Analyze query performance and trends
+* Analyze query performance and trends.
-* Troubleshoot slow queries
+* Troubleshoot slow queries.
-* Identify heavy queries consuming large amount of system resources
+* Identify heavy queries consuming large amount of system resources.
-* Identify the users/applications running the highest number of queries
+* Identify the users/applications running the highest number of queries.

-This table lists the query logs.
+The following table describes the columns stored in the **EventhouseQueryLogs** table:

 | Column Name | Type | Description |
 |--|--|--|